tobspr/RenderPipeline/README.md

 **Forum Thread**: http://www.panda3d.org/forums/viewtopic.php?f=6&t=17050

-This pipeline is still in developement, feel free to join :)
+This pipeline is still in development, feel free to join :)

 For questions & suggestions you can find me at `#panda3d` on freenode.
 Thanks especially to rdb and all the others for support & help!